nvanwinden/ft_transcendence/README.md

 # ft_transcendence

-**Codam [42 Network] group project**: this full stack web application offers a real-time multiplayer Pong game with additional features such as chat functionality and a friends system that allows users to connect.
+**Codam [42 Network] group project**: this full stack web application offers a real-time multiplayer Pong game with additional features such as chat functionality and a friends system that allows players to connect.

 This project is a collaborative effort between [Michelle Jiam](https://github.com/MichelleJiam), [Niks Hariman](https://github.com/nhariman), [Nilo van Winden](https://github.com/nvanwinden), [Sanne Albreghs](https://github.com/salbregh) and [Swaan Miller](https://github.com/swaan-miller).

-**Project requirements**
+## Project requirements
 - The backend must be written in **NestJS**.
-- The frontend must be written in a **TypeScript** framework
+- The frontend must be written in a **TypeScript** framework.
 - The usage of a **PostgreSQL** database is required.
 - The website must be a **single-page application** and the user should be able to use the **back** and **forward** buttons in the browser.
+- The website should be **responsive** and offer the best user experience possible.
 - Launch the application by a single call to `docker-compose up --build`.

 **Security concerns**